wenzhixin/bootstrap-show-password/docs/_i18n/en/donate.md

-Multiple Select is a free plug-in which be made in my spare time.
+Bootstrap Show Password is a free plug-in which be made in my spare time.

-If your project get the help from Multiple Select, you can donate to Multiple Select.
+If your project get the help from Bootstrap Show Password, you can donate to Bootstrap Show Password.

-With your help, I believe that I will continue to strive to let Multiple Select be better.
+With your help, I believe that I will continue to strive to let Bootstrap Show Password be better.